Living on the edge: Phase transitions in convex programs with random data: Conic geometry and phase transitions

-To solve the underdetermined linear inverse problem, we consider an approach based on optimization.
-Suppose that $f : \R^d \to \overline{\R}$ is a proper convex function \footnote{The extended real numbers $\overline{\R} := \R \cup \{\pm \infty\}$.
-A \term{proper} convex function has at least one finite value, and it does not take the value $-\infty$.} that reflects the amount of ``structure'' in a vector.
+Suppose that $f : \R^d \to \overline{\R}$ is a proper convex function\footnote{The extended real numbers $\overline{\R} := \R \cup \{\pm \infty\}$.
+A \term{proper} convex function has at least one finite value and never takes the value $-\infty$.} that reflects the amount of ``structure'' in a vector.
 We can attempt to identify the structured unknown $\vct{x}_0$ in~\eqref{eq:lin-inv-obs} by solving a convex optimization problem:

 The function $f$ is called a \term{regularizer}, and the formulation~\eqref{eq:lin-inv-gen} is called a \term{regularized linear inverse problem}.
 To illustrate the kinds of regularizers that arise in practice, we highlight two familiar examples.